Infineon/linux-optiga-trust-m/README.md

 Generate OPTIGA™ Trust M ECC key pair.
 Key type can be or together to form multiple type.

-Note: For ECC521/BRAINPOOL512 keygen, the private key slot only can be chosen from 0xE0F1 and 0xE0F2 if you want to save the public key into the data objects.

-For private key slot 0xE0F1, the public key will be stored in 0xF1E0.

-For private key slot 0xE0F2, the public key will be stored in 0xF1E1.

 ```console
 foo@bar:~$ ./bin/trustm_ecc_keygen
 Help menu: trustm_ecc_keygen <option> ...<option>